sovanyio/aem-react/docs/src/030_Development Guide/060_Vanilla component.md

 A vanilla react component can be registered as a AEM component as well.
+It is the recommended way to write AEM components.

 ````typescript
 registry.registerVanilla({component: TextField});